Activists Are Burning Out — No One's Picking Up The Pieces

 Advertisement

-In the fall of 2020, Nialah Edari was doing her hair and felt an empty space on her scalp.
-She ran over to her mirror and grabbed a second smaller compact to take a closer look.
+In the autumn of 2020, Nialah Edari was doing her hair and felt an empty space on her scalp.
+She ran over to her mirror and grabbed a second, smaller compact to take a closer look.
 A bald spot was forming.
-For months now, she'd been organizing protests against racial injustice and police brutality in New York City.
-She was passionate about the work — being able to make a difference fueled her.
-But she knew creating change came with a price: grueling hours and the emotional tolls of confronting our racist systems up close, to name a few.
+For months now, she'd been organising protests against racial injustice and police brutality in New York City.
+She was passionate about the work — being able to make a difference fuelled her.
+But she knew creating change came with a price: gruelling hours and the emotional toll of confronting our racist systems up close, to name a couple.
 Still, she had no intention of slowing down.
 She had an I'll sleep when I'm dead mentality.
 Until she began showing physical signs of burnout that she couldn't ignore.

 See, it wasn't just the bald spot — she also had painful cystic acne.
 "Even though I wanted to keep going, I couldn't keep fighting my body," says Edari, a cofounder of Freedom March NYC.
 "My body was screaming at me that I needed rest."

-Edari soon realized she needed desperately to adjust her approach to organizing.
+Edari soon realised she needed desperately to adjust her approach to organising.
 It isn't uncommon for those in social justice movements to ignore their immediate bodily needs for the greater good.
-"Ask any activist how long they can hold their pee for," says Laurie Bertram Roberts, co-founder of an abortion fund called the Mississippi Reproductive Freedom Fund, who's been doing advocacy work for reproductive rights for a decade.
+"Ask any activist how long they can hold their pee for," says Laurie Bertram Roberts, cofounder of an abortion fund called the Mississippi Reproductive Freedom Fund, who's been doing advocacy work for reproductive rights for a decade.
 "I'm serious, ask them!"

-The thing is, most activists care so much about the issues they're working on that they'll go above and beyond for them, at times to their own detriment, says Paul Gorski, PhD, founder and research director of the Equity Literacy Institute, which does research, training, and advocacy work to help people working against inequities.
-This overwork can payoff to varying degrees — for a recent example, organizing around abortion after Roe v.
-Wade's reversal contributed to keeping the "red wave" of Republican wins in the Nov.
-8 elections at bay.
+The thing is, most activists care so much about the issues they're working on that they'll go above and beyond for them, at times to their own detriment, says Paul Gorski, PhD, founder and research director of the Equity Literacy Institute, which does research, training and advocacy work to help people working against inequities.
+This overwork can pay off to varying degrees — for a recent example, organising around abortion after Roe v.
+Wade's reversal contributed to keeping the "red wave" of Republican wins in the US midterm elections at bay.
 But now, more and more people are questioning if exhausting themselves for good is necessary.
-"All activists put causes above their needs and relationships to a certain degree," Dr. Gorski says.
+"All activists put causes above their needs and relationships to a certain degree," Dr Gorski says.
 "That’s not the issue.
 The issue is when they allow their own health and wellbeing to be deteriorated because they’re doing this to an enormous degree."
-Even if this sacrifice and martyr-level dedication might temporarily advance a cause, it can have long term negative consequences.
+Even if this sacrifice and martyr-level dedication might temporarily advance a cause, it can have long-term negative consequences.
 If too many people burn out, turnover becomes high, which contributes to a loss of movement knowledge and experience in general.
 Bertram Roberts puts it most simplistically this way: "Burnout ain't cute."

 Advertisement

-Health outcomes such as anxiety and depression can be particularly stark if folks are organizing around a cause that directly impacts them or their community — a sexual assault survivor organizing around Title IX or a Black activist deeply invested in racial justice work as part of their day to day life, to name a few.
-If you're adding the potential stresses of organizing on top of the exhaustion of being the target of oppression, it can take a heavy toll over time.
+Health outcomes such as anxiety and depression can be particularly stark if folks are organising around a cause that directly impacts them or their community — a sexual assault survivor organising around Title IX (a US law that bans sex-based discrimination in schools) or a Black activist deeply invested in racial justice work as part of their day-to-day life, for example.
+If you're adding the potential stresses of organising on top of the exhaustion of being the target of oppression, it can take a heavy toll over time.

 These impacts aren't just dangerous for individual health, they can be bad for movements.
-If activists flame out, they run the risk of abandoning organizing for good.
-This happens to about half the activists studied in a paper by Dr. Gorski.
-His research also found four primary burnout causes: emotional-dispositional ones ("activists are generally so deeply aware of the impact of the oppression they’re fighting that they often feel responsible for eliminating that oppression on their own," Dr. Gorski says.
-"Some people are better at coping with that than others."); structural issues (societal conditions, systems, and structures designed to perpetuate racism, sexism, cisgenderism, and the like); backlash (including arrest, doxxing, or surveillance); and in-movement stresses (for example, disagreements about the best way to approach activism, what the goals ought to be, or how to frame a particular issue).
-His research also found that racial justice activists of color often identified their interactions with white racial justice organizers — and the micro- and macro-aggressions they experienced from those white activists — as a primary cause of their burnout.
-"Any activist can experience burnout, but in this case white activists are protected by their whiteness," Dr. Gorski says.
+If activists flame out, they run the risk of abandoning organising for good.
+This happens to about half the activists studied in a paper by Dr Gorski.
+His research also found four primary burnout causes: emotional-dispositional ones ("activists are generally so deeply aware of the impact of the oppression they’re fighting that they often feel responsible for eliminating that oppression on their own," Dr Gorski says.
+"Some people are better at coping with that than others."); structural issues (societal conditions, systems and structures designed to perpetuate racism, sexism, cisgenderism and the like); backlash (including arrest, doxxing or surveillance); and in-movement stresses (for example, disagreements about the best way to approach activism, what the goals ought to be or how to frame a particular issue).
+His research also found that racial justice activists of colour often identified their interactions with white racial justice organisers — and the micro- and macro-aggressions they experienced from those white activists — as a primary cause of their burnout.
+"Any activist can experience burnout, but in this case white activists are protected by their whiteness," Dr Gorski says.

 Advertisement